-Bit Bit Name Results if Buffering Disabled Results if Buffering Enabled 1 Decoding Set when decoding an image.
-Set when decoding an image.
+Bit Bit Name Results if Buffering Disabled Results if Buffering Enabled 1 Decoding Set when acquiring and decoding an image.
+The value of the Decoding bit is always the same as the Acquiring bit.
+Set when acquiring and decoding an image.
+The value of the Decoding bit is always the same as the Acquiring bit.
 2 Decode Complete Toggled on completion of an image decode.
+Toggled on completion of an image decode.